Cultural Vistas

 Cultural Vistas is a nonprofit 501(c)(3) organization that facilitates internships and professional exchange programs and services for visitors coming to the U.S., and American students and professionals seeking experiential learning opportunities abroad.
 The organization is headquartered in New York City, with regional offices located in Berlin and Washington, D.C.

 Cultural Vistas annually serves nearly 6,000 students, professionals, and emerging leaders through career-focused international internships, educational study tours, language immersion and cultural exchange programs in the United States and around the world.

+In 2024, it was designated as an "undesirable organization" by the Russian authorities.

 Mission

 To enrich minds, advance global skills, build careers, and connect lives through international exchange.

 Programs

 Cultural Vistas sponsors and administers a variety of inbound (to the U.S.) and outbound (from the U.S.) exchange programs, experiential learning opportunities, and professional fellowships.
 The organization is designated by the United States Department of State as an Exchange Visitor Program sponsor for the Intern, Trainee, and Teacher categories of the J-1 visa.
 It also sponsors and facilitates internship placement and work abroad opportunities for U.S.-based individuals in Asia, Europe and South America.
 In 2014, Cultural Vistas administered professional exchange programs for 5,720 students and young professionals from 136 different countries.